Do you accept my insurance?

 I want and need a lot of dental work, but I'm afraid I can't afford it.
 Do you offer monthly payment plans?

 We do offer monthly payment plans with our financial partner, Care Credit.
 We provide a variety of ways for you to pay for your treatment so that it fits comfortably into your personal or family financial goals.
-Our team works with you to create a solution that accommodates you so you can have the beautiful, healthy smile you have always desired.
+Our team works with you to create a solution that accommodates you to have the beautiful, healthy smile you have always desired.

 I want cosmetic dentistry.
 Does my insurance pay for it?